SimonSlominski/Sentiment-analysis/README.md

 In this repository you will find several versions of sentiment analysis.
 Each version has its own separate directory.

-1. Sentiment analysis of Tweets for keywords
+1. Sentiment analysis of Tweets for keywords          :no_entry_sign: Work in progress
-2. Sentiment analysis of Tweets for a specific user
+2. Sentiment analysis of Tweets for a specific user :white_check_mark:
-3. Sentiment analysis of Tweets in realtime
+3. Sentiment analysis of Tweets in realtime           :no_entry_sign: Work in progress
-4. Sentiment analysis of Texts
+4. Sentiment analysis of Texts                        :no_entry_sign: Work in progress

 Before we start coding, let's understand exactly what sentiment analysis is.
 According to definition: